5 Steps of How to Build Web Applications [Updated]

 Deployment and Support

 After successful testing, the web application is ready to be deployed.
-The basic steps include:
+The basic web app development steps for deployment include:

 • Configuring servers and hosting